BiagioR/biagiorosso.github.io/README.md

 After recently completing my Ph.D. internship at the Bank of England, I am joining the econ job market this fall (2025).
 I am particularly interested in research roles in Academia and Central Banking in any of the above areas.
 I would be happy to discuss any such opportunities.

 Below you will find a selection of my research output and ongoing work: please reach out if you would like the slides or a full draft of the listed works if this is signalled as available on request.
-To complement this, I also provided links to examples of the materials I prepared for economics teaching on a number of courses in Cambridge (any errors are my own).
+To complement this, I also provided links to examples of materials I prepared for economics teaching on an array of courses in Cambridge (any errors are my own).
 At the bottom of the page, you can finally the handles for the social media on which I am active.

 Thank you for your time and consideration!